Grace transforms a life

 Hospitality and manners are a force that attracts people and creates trust.

-Etiquette is not simply something to observe, but something to embody.
+Etiquette is not simply something to observe, but something to embody,

 Elevating One’s Dignity